dromer1967/flight-sim/FSUIPC/A2A Cessna 172R Honeycomb Bravo/README.md

   * Vs Button is used for ARM
   * Ias button is used for the Barometer
   * When the selection switch is on Ias it can be used to adjust the barometer
-* Trim wheel

 #### Usage:
 * Copy the following files to your FSUIPC folder (where fsuipc.dll is located)
   * A2AC172RBravoAnn.lua
   * A2AC172RBravoAp.lua
-  * A2AC172RBravoTrm.lua (optional; only use when you want to support this usage of the trim wheel.
-Make sure you then don't assign the trim wheel buttons to something else in fsuipc)
   * A2AC172RBravoCommon.lua
   * HoneyCombBravoLedBitsProcessor.lua
 * Modify fsuipc.ini and add the following parts: